A Hypothesis for a Membrane Theory of Gravity

 2) How to create virtual strings within those membranes, and

-3) What happens when those virtual strings collide with each other, other strings, or are given energy through a membrane collision, and how that energy is transferred.
+3) What happens when those virtual strings collide with each other, other strings, or are given energy through a membrane collision.

-Nearly everything in our multiverse can be explained by these simple processes!
-Every string in our multiverse began life as a lowly virtual string.
-It really is just that simple.
+Everything in our universe can be explained by these processes!
+Every string in our universe began life as a lowly virtual string.
 Once we fully understand these processes in an 11-dimensional membrane gravity framework, we will truly understand our multiverse and where it came from.

-By the way, please give a hoot and don't pollute your students, friends and/or colleagues with the theories postulated here without giving credit as to their source.
-It took many years of hard work to develop them, and it would be greatly appreciated if you gave credit where credit is due.
+By the way, if used, please give the theories postulated here credit as to their source.
+It took many years of hard work to develop them.
 Many Thanks.

-One note on black holes and their information.
+One other note on black holes and their information.
 Even if we are wrong about how black holes evaporate, their information is still retained anyway.
-The next time a membrane collides with ours, every black hole (if they haven't evaporated) will explode, showering its strings everywhere which, with the extra energy given to them from the collision, become antimatter and more energetic matter, much of which collides and aniahlates itself.
+The next time a membrane collides with ours, every black hole will explode, showering its strings everywhere which, with the extra energy given to them from the collision, become antimatter and more energetic matter, much of which collides and aniahlates itself.

 It is impossible to tell how many membranes have evolved yet (like the one our universe was created within).
 The birth of a new universe could be a monthly or yearly event, depending on how many branes have evolved so far.
 If membrane gravity is correct, we likely live within a multiverse of branes moving through our higher dimensions.
 This system of strings and branes continues to evolve, getting ever more complex, and building upon itself.